 Best served between 15 and 18ºC.

-Strict controls on ripening are respected in order to obtain a well-balanced wine with just the right levels of sweetness and acidity.
-The wine undergoes a period of cold maceration that usually lasts for 2 or 3 days.
-Fermentation takes place at a controlled temperature in stainless steel tanks that never rises above 25°C.
+Grapes are picked at their optimum ripeness level to obtain a well-balanced wine with just the right levels of sweetness and acidity.
+Then, the grapes undergo a cold maceration period for 2 or 3 days.
+Fermentation takes place under controlled temperature in stainless steel tanks that never rise above 25°C.